Main Menu

 - Everyone has a different genotype, everyone therefore has different needs.

 - Early vs late maturers: there is an arms race within certain sports such as skiing with a smaller pool of athletes and fewer clubs being able to support good competition levels.
-This can result in over investment in the early maturer, when all evidence shows that late maturers do better.
+This can result in over-investment in the early maturer when all evidence shows that late maturers do better.

 The Profession of Developing People

-With his vast experience, Gundersen has realised that he is in profession of developing people: it is not about the facilities.
+With his vast experience, Gundersen has realised that he is in the profession of developing people: it is not about the facilities.
 Whether the people are the coaches or the athletes, that is where investment and development must take place.

 He looks for certain personalities: do the coaches have an operational mindset?
 Are they interested in continuous improvement?
 Do they accept responsibility?
 Are they accountable?
 Is there role clarity and acceptance of that role?